dapphub/dapptools/README.md

 ## Examples

-Deploy a Hello world contract and call it:
+Deploy a 'Hello World' contract and call it:
 ```sh
 export ETH_RPC_URL=https://mainnet.infura.io/v3/$YOUR_API_KEY
 export ETH_FROM=$YOUR_ADDRESS